Celeste M. and John F. Loughman Memorial Scholarship Winners:

 (faculty readers Janis Greve and Janine Solberg)

-The judges found "Tastes like 'Chicken': The Role of Synesthesia in Bitter in the Mouth" to be an astute and layered discussion about linguistic synesthesia and its varied meanings in the novel.
+The judges found "Tastes like 'Chicken': The Role of Synesthesia in Bitter in the Mouth" (PDF)" to be an astute and layered discussion about linguistic synesthesia and its varied meanings in the novel.
 Engaging and incisively written, the essay explores synesthesia as an allegory for racial othering and a vehicle for exploring the limitations of language.
 The judges were impressed with how the discussion converged around fresh ideas about language as belief and respect for difference rather than mutual identification.

 Steinbugler Prize co-winners: